It isn’t always punches and name-calling.

 5. Prejudicial Bullying

 Any time that someone is bullied because of his or her race, religion, or sexual orientation, this is prejudicial bullying or racism bullying.
 It’s called this because the root of the attack is the bully’s preconceived prejudices against the other person or persons.

 While this might be where it all begins, prejudicial bullying is rarely an isolated event.
 Usually, it escalates into physical bullying, verbal bullying, or cyberbullying.

 Anyone who targets someone who looks or acts differently than they do is a prejudicial bully.
 Though it can seem insignificant at first, this is arguably the most serious form of bullying, as it can open the door to much more serious events, such as hate crimes.
 That’s why it’s critical to take every instance seriously.

 There are many different forms that sexual bullying could take.
 In addition to physically harming someone in a sexual manner, it can also include any verbal or emotional attacks that seek to humiliate or shame them sexually.

-From name-calling and crude remarks to obscene gestures and uninvited exposure or touching, there are myriad actions categorized under this umbrella.
-When such comments about a target's appearance or sexual development turn physical, the issue turns from sexual bullying into sexual assault.
+From name-calling and crude remarks to obscene gestures and uninvited exposure or touching, there are myriad actions categorised under this umbrella.
+When such comments about a target’s appearance or sexual development turn physical, the issue turns from sexual bullying into sexual assault.